zenozeng/p5.js-svg/doc/overview.md

 - Safari on iOS 8 (Thanks @chiyolyn)

 p5.SVG@0.4.2 may not work on IE10.
-There are still [some issues](https://github.com/zenozeng/p5.js-svg/issues/122):
+There are still [some issues](https://github.com/zenozeng/p5.js-svg/issues/122).
+As for Microsoft Edge, p5.SVG@0.4.2 basically works, but there are [issues with Filters/posterize and Filters/erode](https://github.com/zenozeng/p5.js-svg/issues/128).

 ## [TODO] How it works